 Tim Hill has added an online HTML to RISC OS colour conversion tool, Hex 2 Percent, to his website.
 The page accepts a six digit HTML hexadecimal colour value as input, and returns the red, green and blue percentage values used by RISC OS colour pickers.

+The website may be gone, but the Twitter feed lives on!
 Some people may have noticed that the RISCOScode website has disappeared.
 During a brief discussion on comp.sys.acorn.misc, Chris Evans reported that the site’s owner, Martin Hansen, had made the decision to ‘retire’ the site in order to “free up time for other RISC OS […]

 For those who have yet to read it, The Icon Bar – a site that once upon a time saw regular news and features posted to it, and seems to be starting to do so again – has this weekend published an interview with Jeffrey Lee.
 Jeffrey, as every RISC OS user should know, puts […]

 Despite the ‘e’ it is computer-related, and not some kind of Great British French Bake Off.
 Shortly before this year’s Wakefield Show David Feugey, the man behind RISC OS Fr, pre-announced an, er, announcement that would made on the morning of the show – and the announcement he pre-announced was indeed announced when he said […]

 Just don’t mention the acronym in polite company, mkay?
 A newly registered domain and associated website has popped up, apparently through which its owner – Andy Marks – intends to sell of his collection of Acorn and RISC OS Spares and Extras.
 (I did say not to mention the acronym in polite company, didn’t I? […]